tasnim007/MachineLearning/Semi-supervised-learning/README.md

 Run the experiment 10 times and take average values

-Compare this learning method with the supervised decision tree learning method (1st Assignment) in terms of
+Compare this learning method with the supervised decision tree learning method in terms of
 + Accuracy
 + Precision
 + Recall